 Besides indicating the risk of cervical cancer, an abnormal Pap smear may also be caused cervical/vaginal infection and inflammation, which may be due to unsafe sex and use of diaphragm.
 Pap smear test is a safety measure for all women and they should make sure that they undergo the same after regular intervals to have the disease detected and treated in time.

-Gaudium IVF is the top IVF clinic in India which is reputed to bring advanced infertility techniques and gynecological care for its patients.
+Gaudium IVF is the top IVF Centre in Delhi, India which is reputed to bring advanced infertility techniques and gynecological care for its patients.
 The clinic helps patients deal with chronic complications such as cervical cancer and also manage the risk with timely diagnosis.

 Contact here for free second opinion from Dr Manika Khanna, the top infertility specialist in India.